-- In order to preserve both academic integrity and an uninterrupted instructional environment, the school will adhere to the following school-wide cell phone and personal electronic device policy. - Cell phones are to be put away when students arrive for school and should not be used in before school or during car line.
-Students may use cell phones in class for instructional purposes with permission from the teacher. - For safety reasons, cell phones are allowed to be on "silent", face down, under the student's desks.
-Other electronic devices are to be turned OFF and stored out of sight in the student's book bag or locker during the instructional day.
-This includes halls and lunchroom.
-NOTE Students waiting in carline should not be using their phones until they have been picked up. - Smart Watches are to be removed and put away during quizzes and tests.
+- In order to preserve both academic integrity and an uninterrupted instructional environment, the school will adhere to the following school-wide cell phone and personal electronic device policy. - Cell phones are to be put away when students arrive for school and should not be used in before school, aftercare, or during car line.
+Students may use cell phones in class for instructional purposes with permission from the teacher. - Cell phones are to be turned off when entering the school building and placed in the classroom placeholder during the day.

+- Smart Watches are to be removed and put away during quizzes and tests.
 Students using their Smart Watch for texting at any time during school will have their Smart Watch confiscated and turned in to the administrator. - Any student who uses a cell phone or other electronic device during the instructional day at any time without permission, will have the device confiscated and turned in to the administrator.
-The device will only be returned to a parent or guardian. - There is a student phone available in the elementary office and the MS/HS office should the need arise for a student to contact a parent during the school day.
+The device will only be returned to a parent or guardian. - There is a student phone available in the School Office should the need arise for a student to contact a parent during the school day.
 Parents should not text or call their child on their cell phone during the school day.
 If parents need to contact their child, they must contact the elementary or middle/high school offices.
 Notification of emergency situations should always go through the school office.